Chapter 11.20

 (2) The person receiving the citation was no longer the owner, and ownership was transferred to another individual at least seven days prior to the ticket issuance.

-(F) Appeals from the Hearing Officer determination are made by filing an appeal of an administrative action with the 2nd District Court of Utah.
-District court review is a record review, and the decision of the Justice Court shall be upheld unless it is not supported by substantial evidence or it is capricious or illegal.
+(F) Appeals from the Hearing Officer determination are made by filing an appeal with the Second District Court of Utah.
+District court review is a record review, and the decision of the Hearing Officer shall be upheld unless it is not supported by substantial evidence or is capricious or illegal.
 [Ord.
+25-33 § 1; Ord.
 23-12 § 1 (Exh.
 A); Ord.
 17-19 (Exh.
 A).]

 11.20.050 Off-street parking during winter months.